Last updated: June 23, 2020

 Located right on the Arctic Ocean in Canada’s Northwest Territories is a little fishing village called Tuktoyaktuk.
 Like Easter Island, Tuktoyaktuk is one of those places totally off the beaten path.
 In fact, up until the end of 2017, Tuktoyaktuk was only accessible via boat, plane, or a winter ice road.
 Now, thanks to the newly opened Inuvik-to-Tuktoyaktuk Highway, Tuktoyaktuk can be reached year-round by vehicles and is officially Canada’s first highway to the Arctic.

-It’s this road trip, however, and the isolation of a place like Tuktoyaktuk that makes the journey that much better.
+The isolation of a place like Tuktoyaktuk is what makes the journey to get there that much better.
 Back when we drove across Canada for 150 days, we knew we wanted to dip our toes in all three oceans.
 Unfortunately, the new highway was not yet opened but thanks to our project, the government granted us permission to make the drive, making us one of the first people EVER to drive the new Tuktoyaktuk highway from Inuvik to Tuktoyaktuk.
 I was so excited to see a place I had never dreamed of visiting.
-The only downfall of our trip was that we only had four hours in Tuk (Tuk is what the locals call it).
-We were supposed to be there for two nights but due to all the rainfall and the soft road, the construction crew wanted to bring us back the same day to avoid us potentially getting stuck along the way and/or ruining their highway.
+The only downfall of our trip was that we only had four hours in Tuk.
+We were supposed to be there for two nights but due to all the rainfall and the soft road it has created, the construction crew wanted to bring us back the same day to avoid us potentially getting stuck along the way and/or ruining their highway.
 Still, we weren’t about to turn down the offer of being one of the first people to drive the new highway and experience a place that most Canadians know nothing about.

 Next was an opportunity to wear some winter clothing, which was also really cool to experience.
 Traditional clothes are often made from caribou hide and goose down, combined with a ruff made from wolverine or wolf fur.
 Ours was made from wolverine and even had the claws left on it.
 With Tuktoyaktuk weather dipping down to -70 Celcius with the wind chill, it’s easy to see why they need this type of clothing.